kloudy13/ucl_courses/graphical_models/BRML/README.txt

 working correctly.
 Setup.m will turn off the JIT compiler if it detects a bug.

-Setup also adds the graphlayout package from A.T.
-Cemgil to the path.
+Setup also adds Taylan Cemgils' graphlayout package and Mark Schmidt's minFunc package (http://www.di.ens.fr/~mschmidt/Software/minFunc.html) to the path.

 See LICENSE.txt for the license.